Boost for Liverpool as Mane recovers from coronavirus ahead of Everton trip | Goal.com

 Liverpool forward Sadio Mane has recovered from coronavirus ahead of Saturday's Merseyside derby against Everton.

-The 28-year-old tested negative to the virus, 10 days after he went into self-isolation to treat himself.
+The 28-year-old tested negative for the virus, 10 days after he went into self-isolation to treat himself.

-Mane missed the Reds' last two matches, a League Cup loss to Arsenal and their 7-2 defeat to Aston Villa on October 4, but he is now back in contention for their trip to Goodison Park against Carlo Ancelotti's side who sit at the summit of the table.
+Mane missed the Reds' last two matches, a League Cup loss to Arsenal and their 7-2 defeat to Aston Villa on October 4, but he is now back in contention for their trip to Goodison Park to face Carlo Ancelotti's side who sit at the summit of the table.

 The 2019 African Footballer of the Year expressed his excitement after linking up with his teammates at Melwood as he hopes to extend his tally of three goals on his fourth league appearance.